freerange/pair-programming-presentation/presentation.md

 * Consistently format the notes throughout the presentation (e.g. use bullets)

 * Summarise some of the lengthy notes/quotes we currently have

+* The practices supported by pairing are probably more relevant/useful.